 305 Alexander St., Downtown Eastside

-Ask for Luigi has all the hallmarks of an old-school Italian joint—no reservations accepted, a cozy, unfussy interior of simple wooden tables and chairs, and the signature checkerboard floor.
-The pasta has that indescribably fresh flavor that can only be achieved by being hand-made daily, in-house.
-The mom-and-pop vibe encourages diners to take their time and go for the three full courses.
+This beloved restaurant has all the hallmarks of an old-school Italian joint—no reservations accepted, an unfussy interior of simple wooden tables and chairs, signature checkerboard floors, plus pasta with a flavor that can only be achieved by being hand-made daily, in-house.
 Expect indulgent but classic pairings like oxtail risotto topped with bone marrow, or crab with fennel.
-Don’t forget to do as the Italians do and have wine with dinner, then grappa and an espresso (or two) to finish.

 217 Carrall St., Downtown Eastside

 The aptly named L’Abattoir is housed in what was Vancouver’s first city jail, located in the former meatpacking zone of the city.
 A modern space with rustic undertones—patterned tiles, brick walls, sculptural light fixtures, and soaked in light thanks to the several glass panels.
 The food is French-inflected West Coast cuisine—which translates to a fish-centric menu with French flourishes like adding sherry, compound butters, and crème fraîche to dishes.
 Once a month, Chef Lee Cooper hosts a dining experience for a mere eight guests in the restaurant's private events space, again very aptly named Gaoler’s Mews.
 If you can’t get in for dinner, try their weekend brunch.